cheeeeeeeeeen/RoR2-ChensGradiusMod/README.md

 ## Changelog

+**2.2.6**
+- Fix a bug where the Laser Drone would bug out if it has Options and the Options cannot target the enemy.
+- Integrate Queue Processors from ChensHelpers.
+- Fix a bug where the drones made repurchase-able by the mod would not have their costs scaled.

 **2.2.5**
 - Implement a custom Death State where mod creators can also inherit to easily define the death behavior of the custom drone.
 - The main use for the custom Death State is to be able to spawn the drone's respective interactable upon death.